History of Sheetz in Timeline

 August 27, 2024: First Michigan Location Opens

 On August 27, 2024, Sheetz opened its first Michigan location, in Romulus, Michigan.
-Around the same time, its first location in Greater Cincinnati opened in Franklin, Ohio.
+At around the same time, Sheetz opened its first location in Greater Cincinnati in Franklin, Ohio, with its first Hamilton County location expected to be in suburban Blue Ash.

 2024: Expansion into Dayton, Ohio Market

-By 2025, Sheetz plans to have opened 60 locations in the Greater Columbus region.
+By 2025, Sheetz plans to have opened 60 locations in the Greater Columbus region, more than doubling its existing store count in Ohio.

 2025: Planned Opening in Metro Detroit